Supreme Court nominee Brett Kavanaugh's confirmation hearing set to start Sept. 4

 "At this current pace, we have plenty of time to review the rest of emails and other records that we will receive from President Bush and the National Archives," he said.
 "It’s time for the American people to hear directly from Judge Kavanaugh."

-Democrats are certain to object to the schedule, since it indicates Republicans have no intention of releasing documents from 2003 to 2006 in time for the hearing.
-They have argued it would take months to go through, extending the confirmation process beyond both the Oct.
+Democratic leaders objected to the schedule, since it indicates Republicans have no intention of releasing documents from 2003 to 2006 in time for the hearing.
+The GOP has argued it would take months to go through, extending the confirmation process beyond both the Oct.
 1 start of the court's 2018 term and the Nov.
 6 election, when control of the Senate is in play.

+"It’s clear that Republicans want to speed this nomination through before we know who Brett Kavanaugh is.
+This is not how the Senate should approve a nominee for a lifetime appointment to the highest court in the land," said Sen. Dianne Feinstein, the top Democrat on the Judiciary Committee.
+"The committee shouldn’t hold a hearing before we’ve had a chance to review his entire record.”

 Kavanaugh has met with most Senate Republicans over the past month but only one Democrat, Sen. Joe Manchin of West Virginia.
 More sessions with Democrats are expected to be held in the coming weeks.